craiglabenz/flutter_rolling_nav_bar/README.md

 <br>

-> Note: For the `shinkOutIn` animation type, theyour supplied animation speed is constant, since the active indicator never travels the intermediate distance.
+> Note: For the `shinkOutIn` animation type, your supplied animation speed is constant, since the active indicator never travels the intermediate distance.

 ---